Frequently Asked Questions

 Q: What topics are covered by the JEI?

-A: The JEI takes an interdisciplinary approach to exploring the intersection of environment and investing, since natural resource usage and stewardship affect all sectors of the economy as well as the international goals for sustainable development.
+A. Natural resource usage and stewardship affect all sectors of the economy as well as the international goals for sustainable development.
+For this reason, the JEI takes an interdisciplinary approach to exploring the intersection of environment and investing.
 We identify the following as salient topics for research and discussion:

 - Climate bonds